Medicare Part D Donut Hole

 When Medicare Part D began in 2006, the prescription drug plans under it adopted the “donut hole” nickname to describe the coverage gap within the plans.
 Congress included a coverage gap in Part D plans as a way to reduce the overall cost of the prescription drug program.

 - What you pay out-of-pocket before the plan starts paying.
-The standard Plan D deductible for 2020 is $435, but there are two national plans with no deductible.
+Part D deductibles vary by plan.

 - Initial Coverage